axelhahn/bash_colorfunctions/docs/30_All_functions.md

 #### color.preset - Set a preset colorset

-Set the color set of foreground and background of a given preset.
+Apply the color set of foreground and background of a given preset.

 **Syntax**: